DataDog/hiring-engineers/answers.md

 >> Bonus Question: What is the difference between a Service and a Resource?

 A service is a set of processes that do the same job.
-The service list from UI for flsk is shown below:
+The service list from UI for flask is shown below:

 ![flask shown in services list](https://user-images.githubusercontent.com/47703847/53106888-f600d580-3501-11e9-95bf-0da9008dd7c2.png)